Jim Morris was a bodybuilder who has had an amazing career well into his older years. In the picture above he is aged 61.

 In 2004 Jim joined the millions of people around the world who had been struck by the evidence in “The China Study” by T Colin Campbell, a book that Jim described as “my bible”.
 Jim continued to eat a healthy diet, and his website contains many photos which continually amaze visitors with his physique.
 He loved fruit and nuts, and was critical of synthetic foods with no nutritional value.

-He was keen to promote the benefits of veganism, speaking about his relationship with his companion dogs including comparisons with him as they became older.
-He also posed nudet for a PETA advert while in his late 70s.
+He was keen to promote the benefits of veganism, speaking about his relationship with his companion dogs.
+Jim considered comparisons of his dogs with him as they became older.
+He also posed nude for a PETA advert while in his late 70s.

 In January 2016 Jim unexpectedly died aged 80 (click here for more).
 He had been active into his late years and continued to train himself and other people.
 His death led to tributes from around the world from people who felt that his actions and words had helped them in connection with training and veganism among other things.